sdr-enthusiasts/docker-opensky-network/README.md

 * Replace `YOURALTITUDE` with the altitude above sea level of your antenna *in metres*
 * Replace `YOURBEASTHOST` with the IP or hostname of your Beast provider (`readsb`/`dump1090`)
 * Replace `YOUROPENSKYUSERNAME` with your OpenSky Network username

+Your container needs to know how to access the container or host running dump1090.
+Set a `--link` entry to point to the Docker container with your Beast provider.
+This example assumes it is called "dump1090" and that BEASTHOST is set to "beast".

 Once the container has started, you should see a message such as: